 In the piano trade, the word SCALE does not usually refer to a music scale, it more often indicates the SCALING or measurement of various design aspects, such as stringing.
 Sideways measurement of the piano keyboard varies somewhat from make to make, and there are certain scales which have recognised names, while many do not.
 For the purpose of comparison, it is convenient to measure the width of six octaves F-F in centimetres, because this is somewhere around one metre, or one hundred centimetres.
 A scale of exactly one metre for six octaves is known as “The Continental Scale".
 The version of the Continental Scale used in Collard pianos of the 1840s included unusually wide tails on the D keys.

 Circa 1913 Sewell catalogue includes their Class 6 upright, with Continental Scaling.

 Circa 1925 The Miller Scale (116.8 cm) was used by Bansall.

 In a modern piano, the 2 holes in the key that fit over the metal pins would be bushed with felt or cloth, to provide a smooth, silent bearing surface, and such keys would be described as DOUBLE-BUSHED.

-Remember, any object you find in there may be dated, but that does not prove the date of the piano (as it claims to in archaeological digs) because, for example, an 1870 coin could have been placed there at any time after 1869.
+Remember, any object you find inside a piano may be dated, but that does not prove the date of the piano (as it claims to in archaeological digs) because, for example, an 1870 coin could have been placed there at any time after 1869.
 Hand-written labels in pianos are sometimes faked, and are not reliable, but some piano owners don’t like being told that!